Nijo Castle 二条城

 Nijo Castle or Nijo-jo, in the west of Kyoto city, was built for the first shogun Tokugawa Ieyasu, who ruled a newly-united Japan from 1603-16, but the great man died before the structure was fully completed.

-Nijo Castle was to be Ieyasu's luxury pied-terre for whenever he visited from Edo (present-day Tokyo).
+Nijo Castle was to be Ieyasu's luxury pied-a-terre for whenever he visited from Edo (present-day Tokyo).
 But it was not completed until ten years after Ieyasu's death in 1626 and served as the Kyoto residence for the Shoguns from the third shogun, Tokugawa Iemitsu, on.

 Nijo-jo remained unused from then until 1862.
 It served as the temporary seat of the Japanese government at the time of the Meiji Restoration in 1868.
 It was here that the Emperor Meiji issued the edict abolishing the Shogunate.
 Between 1871 and 1884, the building was used as the Kyoto Prefectural Office and much damage was done to the priceless objects within.
 Restoration has been ongoing ever since.